vincentarelbundock/modelsummary/README.md

 ## Preliminaries

 Load packages and download some data from the [RDatasets](https://vincentarelbundock.github.io/Rdatasets/) repository.
+Then, estimate 5 different models and store them in a named list.
+The name of each model in that list will be used as a column label:

 ```r
 library(gt)